 This varies from one facility to another but most are able to give you medications by mouth or injection, IV (intravenous) fluids except blood transfusions, order common lab tests and x-rays, and make periodic checks on your condition.
 5. What other reasons would I have for preferring to be cared for here?
 There are several reasons.
 The staff and routines are familiar to you.
 The staff already know you, your health history and your needs and there is less disruption to your routine if you stay here.
 The transfer itself may be tiring, even stressful for you.
-Complications may occur in the hospital.
+You may be at greater risk for complications in the hospital.
 6. When would going to a hospital be the best choice for me?

-Hospitals have more equipment and staff than skilled facilities or rehab centers have.
+Hospitals have more equipment and staff than nursing homes.
 They can do more complex lab tests, x-rays and scans, monitor your condition more closely, give blood transfusions and do complex procedures such as surgery.
-7. What other reasons would I have for preferring to be sent to a hospital?
-If you have been here only a short time, you may not be very comfortable here yet.
-You may also have a preferred doctor or other medical provider who will see you in the hospital but not here.

-FAQs (Frequently Asked Questions) continued 8.
+FAQs (Frequently Asked Questions) continued 7.
 What is a hospitalist?

 Hospitalists are doctors who have specialized in providing hospital care.
 In many hospitals, it will be a hospitalist that will oversee your care, not your primary care provider.
-9. Who will make the final decision as to whether I should be sent to a hospital or stay here?
-Your doctor, nurse practitioner, or physician assistant, in consultation with you, your family and your nurses, will make the final decision.
-10. How much say do I have in making this decision?
+8. Who will make the final decision as to whether I should be sent to a hospital or stay here?
+If you are able, you may make the final decision.
+Consulting with your medical providers, family and friends may help you make a sound decision.
+9. How much say do I have in making this decision?

-That's up to you.
-People differ in terms of how much information they want and how much of a say they want to have in this decision.
+Person-centered care requires that you decide if you are able.
+People differ in terms of how much information they want and how much of a say they want to have.
 If for some reason you decide you want to be transferred or stay here against the advice of your medical provider and nurses, you may be asked to sign a form taking responsibility for your decision.
-11. What happens if it's an emergency?
+10. What happens if it's an emergency?